Managing and Sharing dotCover Settings

-This button applies the 'smart save' logic.
+This applies the 'smart save' logic.

 Consider the example in the illustration below.
 Suppose you changed three settings and had 'green' instead of ‘blue’ values; these changes were saved in 'This computer' layer.
 Then, your team has decided to have settings A and C ‘yellow’ within your team-shared solution, so these values were saved by a team-lead in the 'Solution team-shared' layer, dotCover applied them as soon as you pulled changes from your VCS.
-Finally, you realized that you felt more comfortable with the ‘green’ value for setting A, and you changed and saved it again, this time it was also saved in the 'Solution personal' layer, so as to have the desired value applied without changing the team-shared layer:
+Finally, you realized that you felt more comfortable with the ‘green’ value for setting A, and you changed and saved it again, this time it was also saved in the 'Solution personal' layer, which allowed you to have the desired value applied without changing the team-shared layer:

 Save To (Save to Specific Layer)